Manoj-velmurugan/myokr/README.md

 - Admins can manage departments, create teams, and assign users accordingly

 ### OKR Management

-- Admin capabilities:
+#### Admin Capabilities:
 - Create and assign OKRs to teams and individual users
 - Update and delete OKRs

-- Employee capabilities:
+#### Employee Capabilities:
 - View assigned OKRs
 - Track individual progress on key results

 ### Progress Tracking
 - Visual indicators for tracking the progress of each key result